 - Serves as a Christian role model to students by actions, words and lifestyle.

 - Performs other duties as assigned based on university needs, interests, and expertise.

 EDUCATIONAL / EXPERIENTIAL QUALIFICATIONS

-- Commitment to the mission, vision, and values of George Fox University including seeking ways to put students first, practice Christ in everything, and innovating to improve outcomes
+- Commitment to the mission, vision, and values of George Fox University including seeking ways to put students first, practice Christ in everything, and innovate to improve outcomes.

 - Relevant experience providing research consultation and information literacy instruction.

 - Understanding of instructional pedagogies (including blended and online instruction) and emerging technologies.

 - Interest in teaching and learning innovations and best practices related to information literacy.